diananerd/GroundStation/components/motors_console/README.md

 Component console commands and usage

 ### Azimuth
-Manual get or set servo azimut angle in degrees
+Set azimuth angle in degrees

 ### Elevation
-Manual get or set servo elevation angle in degrees
+Set elevation angle in degrees

 ### LookZero
-Set both angles to zero for calibration works
+Set both angles to zero (for calibration)